aerographql/documentation/source/_posts/tutorial/getting-started.md

 Finally install **aerographql** AND **graphql**:

-> Graphql is a peer dependency of AeroGraphQL and must be explicitly installed
+> Graphql is a peer dependency of AeroGraphQL and must be explicitly installed ( need graphql >= 0.9.0 )

 ```
 yarn add graphql aerographql